TABLE OF CONTENTS

 When broken down by gender, men are more likely than women to have lost their health insurance when they lost their jobs at 66% and 44%, respectively.
 However, women are twice as likely as men to have not had health insurance in the first place at 31% and 16%, respectively.

 Currently, men are slightly more likely to still be uninsured.
 Eighty-four percent of male survey respondents do not currently have health insurance, compared to 75% of women.

 Our survey also found that certain age groups are more likely than others to still be uninsured after a pandemic-related job loss.

-Eighty-six percent of individuals ages 35-44, and 84% of both 25-34 year-olds and 45-54 year-olds remain without health insurance after being laid off.
-Comparatively, 67% of unemployed individuals ages 18-24, and 58% of those older than 55 are still uninsured.
+Eighty-six percent of individuals 35 to 44, and 84% of both 25 to 34 year-olds and 45 to 54 year-olds remain without health insurance after being laid off.
+Comparatively, 67% of unemployed individuals 18 to 24, and 58% of those older than 55 are still uninsured.

-Americans ages 25-44 are also the age group most likely to have lost their health insurance when they were let go from their jobs (66%).
+Americans 25 to 44 are also the age group most likely to have lost their health insurance when they were let go from their jobs (66%).

-The high cost of private insurance is the number one reason Americans still unemployed from the pandemic remain uninsured.
+The high cost of individual insurance is the number one reason Americans still unemployed from the pandemic remain uninsured.